Our student ambassadors

 Romina Spadei is in her second year at Gimnasio Los Caobos in Colombia.
 She participates in the Model United Nations (MUN) and will be representing her school at the Harvard MUN conference next year.
 Romina plans eventually to study Law and Political Science at Columbia Law School in New York.

-Greens Farm Academy
+Greens Farms Academy

-Giavanna Bravo is a sophomore at Greens Farms Academy from Easton, Connecticut.
+Giavanna Bravo is a second-year student at Greens Farms Academy from Easton, Connecticut.
 She chairs two clubs -- Preemptive Love and Cuatro Por Venezuela -- as well as the school’s Model United Nations section.
 She works on the school newspaper.
 She enjoys learning languages and is currently studying French, Spanish and Arabic.
 Giavanna is interested in global affairs, political science, different cultures, acting, international law, traveling and writing.

 Mikkel Arffmann is a second-year student at the Herlufsholm School, focusing on business management and social studies.
 He lives in Denmark and speaks Danish, English and French.
 Outside of school, he enjoys handball and gymnastics.
 In the future he would like to study Economics.